spinnaker/spinnaker.github.io/guides/user/pipeline/searching/index.md

 {% include toc %}

-There exists an API that can be used to search for pipeline executions given information about what triggered them.
-This guide details the best practices to structure your triggers so that their corresponding pipeline executions can be easily queried.

-TODO: Link to API here
+This guide describes how to use the `searchForPipelineExecutionsByTrigger` API to search for pipeline executions triggered by Pub/Sub messages or webhooks.

 ## Pub/Sub

-### Structuring your trigger
+### Structure your trigger

-Structure your Pub/Sub messages to be unique by adding a random key/value pair for each message.
-For example, you can add an `id` field for each message with a randomly generated value.
+When you create the Pub/Sub message, add a field that can be used to identify the message.
+For example, you can add an `id` field with a randomly generated GUID string as its value.

 ```json
 {